I’m a self-shooting visual and radio journalist currently reporting, presenting and producing radio news and videos for

 Specialist interests include women’s rights and health; gender violence; issues affecting young people across the world; UK local government issues including universal credit, housing and council funding; trolling and digital trends & culture.
 I care a lot about making news exciting and accessible for young audiences – and work with the BBC’s Executive Committee to reinvent our content and platforms for the next generation.

 Public speaker at TED (TED Global Summit, Banff, June 2016) and TEDx (TEDx Thessaloniki, April 2016), Clear Lines Festival (2015), Lughnasa International Friel Festival (2015), Women of the World Cambridge (2016), Evening Standard Young Progress Makers Festival (2017), Heresy Consulting (2017 and 2018) - 'Moral Courage and Business Leadership' and ‘The Bystander Effect’, University of Chicago (May 2017).

-Founder of the international #NotGuilty platform for survivors of sexual violence featured in The Times, Guardian, Telegraph, Independent, Evening Standard, TIME, BBC, World Bank Group, Channel 4, Elle, Metro, Le Monde, The Guardian's alternative New Year's honours list (2015), Sheryl Sandberg's optionb.org, Stylist, and the book 'LGBT & The Criminal Justice System'.
+Founder of the international #NotGuilty website for survivors of sexual violence featured in The Times, Guardian, Telegraph, Independent, Evening Standard, TIME, BBC, World Bank Group, Channel 4, Elle, Metro, Le Monde, The Guardian's alternative New Year's honours list (2015), Sheryl Sandberg's optionb.org, Stylist, and the book 'LGBT & The Criminal Justice System'.

 Wrote a thesis on the trolling and uglification of women in the public sphere from 17th century to modern day Twitter.

-Outside of work interests include climbing mountains, outdoor sports, travel, music, wild swimming, books, and food.
+Outside of work interests include climbing mountains, surfing, travel, music, wild swimming, books, and food.
 Preferably all at once.